Package 'slca'

 Format

-An slca object estimated for JLCPA model using nlsy97.
+An slcafit object estimated for JLCPA model using nlsy97 dataset.

 References